How We Help

 Every year, Rosie’s Place meets thousands of poor and homeless women with thousands of unique needs and challenges.
-Some can be remedied immediately and some will be long-term processes.
+Some can be addressed immediately and some will require a long-term process.
 Below is a summary of our constellation of programs for poor and homeless women.

 We offer free meals 365 days a year; a food pantry with non-perishable items and fresh produce; showers, laundry and lockers; overnight beds for up to 21 days; and providers who offer health and wellness care.

-Women can take English as a Second or Other Language and Literacy classes in our education center and find assistance with job and housing searches.
+Women can take English as a Second or Other Language, Literacy and computer classes in our Women's Education Center and find assistance with job and housing searches.

-Multi-lingual Advocates assist women with short- and long-term issues, and guests are encouraged to participate in our diverse arts program and in self-advocacy activities, which can empower them to be their own best advocates.
+Multi-lingual Advocates assist women with short- and long-term issues; attorneys provide holistic legal services; and guests are encouraged to participate in our diverse Arts program and in Self-Advocacy activities, which can empower them to be their own best advocates.

-We stay connected with Rosie's Place guests and the extended community by providing ongoing follow-up to newly-housed guests, arranging regular home visits to isolated women and bringing needed items and resources to women on the street through our Outreach Van.
-We also reach poor women in the community by providing on-site services at Franklin Field housing development and Boston Public Schools.
+We stay connected to guests by providing ongoing follow-up to newly-housed guests, arranging home visits to isolated women and bringing needed items and resources to women on the street through our Outreach Van.
+We reach women beyond our walls through a satellite office at Franklin Field and collaborations with Boston Public Schools and Massachusetts Trial Courts.